 "Your gateway to Franco-American and French-Canadian Genealogy on the Internet."

 Fosters interest in French-Canadian heritage through genealogical research.
 Affiliated with the Southern California Genealogical Society.

-National Archives of Canada - Genealogy Centre
+Library and Archives Canada - Genealogy and Family History

 Suggestions for using the genealogical records of the Canadian National Archives.

 Quebec Family History Society

 Non-profit organization is dedicated to Quebec genealogy.
 Site offers membership information and resources for research.